-You've found a new project dedicated to one of America's greatest families.
+You've found a new resource dedicated to one of America's greatest families.

 I am working to make this site not only the premier online source of information about the Gilbreth family, but an anchor point for the various communities of their admirers, and a platform for some related projects that include a forthcoming book.